 Home-Based Engagement

-Parent/family engagement is not limited to School Council or Parent Involvement Committee but can include supporting students with schoolwork, communicating with teachers, reading together etc. Focusing on home-based activities may begin to help address the current achievement gap between students.
-To learn more about home-based activities visit, People for Education.
+Parent/family engagement is not limited to School Council or Parent Involvement Committees but can include supporting students with schoolwork, talking about their school day, reading together, etc.